Transmit What You Need: Task-Adaptive Semantic Communications for Visual Information: Experimental Results

 \textbf{Hardware Configurations:} We utilized a single NVIDIA L4 GPU and a 12-core Intel Xeon CPU @ 2.20GHz, the common configuration of personal computing devices for running visual tasks.
 Herein, to account for the case where the transmitter lacks parallel computing resources, we also consider the cases where semantic extraction is done solely on the CPU.
 On the other hand, for complex tasks such as image generation, we utilized a single A100 GPU, which can provide sufficient computing power to complete the task.

-\textbf{Simple Task Scenario:} We first consider a scenario where a simple task, i.e., detection, is required on the receiver as a detection task can cover both classification and localization tasks.
+\textbf{Detection Task Scenario:} We first consider a scenario where a detection task is required on the receiver, as it can cover both classification and localization tasks.
 Here, we used the COCO dataset for the simulation.
 For the comparison, we considered methods described in \cite{ref23, ref24}.
-Note that methods \cite{ref23, ref24} require semantic decoding, i.e., image generation for task completion, as their semantics are hard to use directly on completing detection tasks.
+Note that methods \cite{ref23, ref24} require semantic decoding, i.e., image generation for task completion, as their semantics are hard to use directly for completing detection tasks.
 Specifically, \cite{ref24} drops the object information from the semantic segmentation map; thus, reconstruction of objects is required, and \cite{ref23} utilizes the feature map; thus, the decoding procedure is indispensable.

 Fig. \ref{simple_task_latency} shows the number of tasks completed per second under varying channel conditions.
 For clarity, methods that showed higher latency than naively transmitting the original image are not included in the figure.
 For example, \cite{ref24} utilizes the pixel-level diffusion model \cite{ref21}, which consumes tens of seconds to generate a single image.
 For the semantic segmentation map-based method, we compressed it to the same level reported in \cite{ref24} by down-sampling width and height.
-For image-based task completion, we utilized a detection model that demonstrates low \(\tau_{\text{task}}\) \cite{ref38}.
+For image-based task completion, we utilized a detection model that demonstrates low \(\tau_{\text{task}}\) \cite{ref40}.